awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/lambda-for-browser/README.md

 ## Bundle and run the frontend

-The frontend code must be bundled in order to include the browser compatible SDK for JavaScript.
+The frontend code must be bundled in order to include the browser-compatible AWS SDK for JavaScript.

 1. Replace `IDENTITY_POOL_ID` in `frontend/src/lambdaClient.js` with the ID of the identity pool created in [Create an Identity pool and guest role](#create-an-identity-pool-and-guest-role).
-2. Replace `REGION` in `frontend/src/lambdaClient.js` with the region that is hosting the resources for this example.
+2. Replace `REGION` in `frontend/src/lambdaClient.js` with the Region that is hosting the resources for this example.
 3. `cd frontend`
 4. `npm i`
 5. `npm run build`